Ceftriaxone: Pharmacokinetics

 Absorption: Ceftriaxone can be administered intravenously and intramuscularly, and the drug is completely absorbed.
 It is not available orally.

 Distribution: Ceftriaxone penetrates tissues and body fluids well, including cerebrospinal fluid to treat central nervous system infections.
 Ceftriaxone is reversibly bound to human plasma proteins and the binding of ceftriaxone decreases with increasing concentration from a value of 95% at plasma concentrations less than 25 mcg/mL to 85% at plasma concentration of 300 mcg/mL.
 Over a 0.15 to 3 g dose range in healthy adult subjects, the apparent volume of distribution ranged from 5.8 to 13.5 L.

 Metabolism: 33–67% of ceftriaxone is renally excreted as unchanged drug, but no dose adjustments are required in renal impairment with dosages up to 2 grams per day.
 The rest is excreted in the bile as unchanged drug which is ultimately excreted in feces as inactive compounds from hepatic and gut flora metabolism.

-Elimination: The average elimination half-life in healthy adults is 5.8–8.7 (mean 6.5) hours, with some reviews estimated half-life up to 10 hours.
+Elimination: The average elimination half-life in healthy adults is 5.8–8.7 (mean 6.5) hours, with some reviews estimated half-life is up to 10 hours.
 In people with renal impairment, the average elimination half-life increases to 11.4–15.7 hours.